-3-23.
+3-19.
 DIMENSIONAL STABILITY

-Alginate-type hydrocolloid impression materials are influenced by syneresis, imbibition, strain, and stress in the same way as the agar-type materials.
+Alginate-type hydrocolloid impression materials are influenced by syneresis, imbibition, strain, and stress.
 Hence, for the most accurate results, the impression should be fixed and the cast poured soon after the impression is removed from the mouth.
 If the impression must be stored for a short period of time, it should be placed in a humidor in which the relative humidity is 100 percent.

-3-24.
+3-20.
 EFFECT ON GYPSUM PRODUCTS